For showtimes, click here.

 “When I heard I had two nude scenes I was terribly excited.
 I couldn’t wait!
 I would like all people to be attracted to me like Marilyn Monroe.
 Everyone loved her.”

 4. Patty Duke on her role.

-“I begged for the this part.
+“I begged for this part.
 But I’ll tell ya, they asked me to read for it.
 Sure, I identify with Neely.
 I identify with her loneliness.
 That’s why she’s so self-destructive.
 But she doesn’t know how to reach people.
-The other people tested played her like a hard-nosed [character].
-Played her loneliness.
+The other people tested played her like a hard-nosed [character], but I played her loneliness.
 I understood that.”